emjeepee/Northcoders-GDPR-obfuscation-project/README.md

 The value of key "pii_fields" in the json string is a list of strings, each of which represents a field in file file1.csv whose data library obf_lib must obfuscate.
 <br> <br>
-With the inpout above, library obf_lib woud return a bytestream version of file file1.csv but with the PII data obfuscated as '***'.
+With the input above, function obfuscate() of library obf_lib woud return a bytestream version of file file1.csv but with the PII data obfuscated as '***'.
 <br> <br> <br>